mlissner/michaeljaylissner.com/content/one-more-project-posted-the-difficulties-of-managing-online-estates.md

 reading and a lot of extra work for the assignments, but I found it quite rewarding in the end.

-The attached assignment is in a similar vein to the one I posted on Tuesday, but approaches the topic from a slightly different angle.
+The [attached assignment][2] is in a similar vein to the one I posted on Tuesday, but approaches the topic from a slightly different angle.
 The assignment in this case was to present an analysis of some of the policy problems that are raised by a project of our choice.
 Since I had already done a lot of thinking about the policy implications of how we handle online assets after a death, I